 On September 13, 1940, the Southern Baptist General Convention of California was organized at the Independent Orthodox Missionary Baptist Church of Shafter (which later became First Southern Baptist Church) with 13 churches participating.
 In 1988, the Convention voted to change its name to California Southern Baptist Convention.

 Through the years California Southern Baptists have grown considerably.
-With more than 2,200 congregations, CSBC has become one of the largest evangelical Protestant denominations in the state, with headquarters offices located in Fresno.
+With more than 2,200 congregations, CSBC has become one of the largest evangelical Protestant denominations in the state, with state offices located in Fresno.

 In communities throughout the Golden State, CSBC member congregations minister to the spiritual and physical needs of their people, with assistance from Convention missionaries and staff.

 Founded in 1950 and located in Riverside, the university provides liberal arts education in a Christian environment.
-The Foundation is based in Fresno and provides trust management, money management for individuals and churches, and limited church financing.
+The Foundation is based in Ontario, California and provides trust management, money management for individuals and churches, and limited church financing.